Chart Color Schemes

 Recent residential development output has been above average within Raymond Terrace when compared nationally

-The average expected construction cost value of new homes was $299,000, which is lower than regional levels, suggesting more affordable housing options for buyers.
+The average expected construction cost value for new homes is $236,000, which is lower than regional levels, suggesting more affordable housing options for buyers.
 This financial year has seen $37.3 million in commercial approvals, reflecting robust local business investment.
-Compared to the Rest of NSW, Raymond Terrace had about three-quarters the rate of new dwelling approvals per person as of FY-25.
+Compared to the Rest of NSW, Raymond Terrace has about three-quarters the rate of new dwelling approvals per person, and it ranks among the 47th percentile nationally, leading to relatively limited buyer choice and interest in existing dwellings.

-Nationally, it ranked at the 47th percentile among assessed areas for new dwelling approvals, indicating relatively constrained buyer choice and supporting interest in existing dwellings.
-New building activity in Raymond Terrace consisted of 74.0% detached houses and 26.0% attached dwellings, maintaining its traditional low-density character with a focus on family homes that appeal to those seeking space.
-The estimated population per dwelling approval was 445 people as of FY-25, reflecting its quiet and low activity development environment.
-According to the latest AreaSearch quarterly estimate, Raymond Terrace is projected to add approximately 2,354 residents by 2041.
+New building activity consists of approximately 74% detached houses and 26% attached dwellings, maintaining the area's traditional low-density character with a focus on family homes.
+The estimated population per dwelling approval is 445 people, reflecting its quiet development environment.
+According to the latest AreaSearch quarterly estimate, Raymond Terrace is projected to add 2,354 residents by 2041.
 Building activity appears to be keeping pace with these growth projections, though buyers may face increased competition as the population grows.

 Frequently Asked Questions - Development